abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_gui/py_video_display/py_video_display.rst

 Creating a Video
 ================
 Creating a video from numeric arrays.
 We create a black (0) background & white (255) rectangle of random size as foreground.
 So it's a grayscale video.
+The object (rectangle) will be moving towards left.
 Here is the code below.
 ::

    import numpy as np